vmware/django-yamlconf/README.md

 # django-yamlconf

-`django_yamlconf` is part of VMware's support of open source development and community.
+`django_yamlconf` is part of Broadcom's support of open source development and community.

 Handle YAML based Django settings: load Django settings from YAML files